The British Superbike Championship Statistics and Race Records 1996 – Present

 Current BSB Lap Records

-Eight circuits currently make up the BSB calendar with Brands Hatch, Donington Park and Oulton Park each set to be visited twice in 2024 with Assen again missing off the calendar, like it has been for the last three seasons.
-The series returns to mainland Europe in 2024 though with a visit to the MSV-owned Navarra circuit in Northern Spain.
+Eight circuits currently make up the BSB calendar with Brands Hatch, Donington Park and Oulton Park each set to be visited twice in 2025 with Assen returning to the calendar for the first time since 2019.
+The MSV-owned Navarra circuit in Northern Spain drops of the schedule after being visited just once, in 2024

-Donington, Brands and Silverstone all have more than one configuration with Donington continuing to host one round on the National circuit and one on the 2.5-mile GP circuit.
+Donington, Brands and Silverstone all have more than one configuration with Donington now using just the 2.5-mile GP circuits after several rounds took place in recent years over the shorter, 1.9-mile National circuit.

-The Brands BSB rounds now take place solely on the famous GP circuit, the short Indy circuit not having been used since 2018, with Silverstone most recently using their shorter National layout although the Northamptonshire circuit makes way for Navarra on the calendar in 2024.
+The Brands BSB rounds now take place solely on the famous GP circuit, the short Indy circuit not having been used since 2018, with Silverstone most recently using their shorter National layout although the Northamptonshire circuit hasn’t hosted a round since 20234.
 Thruxton remains, comfortably, the fastest circuit in use in the UK.

-All of the lap records have been set since the Pirelli control tyre was introduced in 2008 with the lap record at Cadwell Park finally being broken in 2016 after standing for nine years.
+All the lap records have been set since the Pirelli control tyre was introduced in 2008 with the lap record at Cadwell Park finally being broken in 2016 after standing for nine years.
+Similarly, the Brands Hatch GP circuit lap record was broken in 2024 after being held by Josh Brookes for seven years.

-Just one new lap record was set in 2023, by Leon Haslam at Donington Park, whilst 2022 champion Bradley Ray currently holds four lap records.
-The oldest records remain at Thruxton (2016) and the Brands Hatch GP circuit (2017), in the hands of Shane Byrne and Josh Brookes respectively.
+Three lap records were set in 2024, at Navarra, Donington Park and Brands Hatch whilst 2022 champion Bradley Ray currently holds four lap records albeit on two circuits that are no longer in use.
+The oldest record remains at Thruxton (2016) in the hands of Shane Byrne.

 Assen